 When Dr. Vincent Pedre went to medical school, meditation was seen as something only hippies did, nutrition education was virtually nonexistent, and gut health wasn’t really a thing people talked about.
 Today, gut health is the buzziest topic in the wellness world, and Dr. Pedre is one of the foremost experts on the importance of gut health and the microbiome.
-He’s also a board-certified functional medicine doctor, certified in yoga and medical acupuncture, and author of the book Happy Gut.
+Besides being a prominent gut health doctor, he’s also a board-certified functional medicine doctor, certified in yoga and medical acupuncture, and author of the book Happy Gut and The GutSMART Protocol.
 We spoke with him about his professional journey and got his insights on how to improve gut health naturally, the connection between stress and gut health and the brain-gut axis, and much more.

 *This is a short clip from our interview with Dr. Pedre.
 Click here to watch the whole thing!*